 Liz graduated from Princeton University in 2010 with degrees in anthropology and global health and health policy.
 Upon graduating, she joined Teach For America and taught high school science in a rural area of eastern North Carolina before coming to the UNC Gillings School of Global Public Health to pursue a PhD in health behavior.

-Vichi is an MBA candidate at the Yale School of Management.
+Vichi is a recent MBA graduate from the Yale School of Management.
 She holds degrees in electrical engineering from Princeton and Stanford Universities.
 In 2011, she joined Teach for America to teach high school science in Eastern NC.
 Following her time in the classroom, Vichi led the expansion of Microsoft’s TEALS computer science education program into California.